linda-seiter/cmsc115_2252/week2/week2_lesson.md

 There are many software testing techniques.
 CMSC 115 introduces two common approaches:

 - **Functional Testing**.
 The program is treated as an **opaque-box**.
-The tests are developed based on requirements of what the program should do, rather than how it is implemented.
-To perform functional testing in CMSC 115, we will develop tests that map a program input to an expected output, and tests that map a method call to an expected return value.
+  Tests are developed based on requirements of what the program should do and what the input domain looks like.
+  In CMSC 115, we will develop test cases that map an input to an expected output.

 - **Structural Testing**.
 The program is treated as a **clear-box**.
-The tests are developed based on the actual code structures and paths.
-To perform structural testing in CMSC 115, we will develop test cases to cover various execution paths through a program.
+  Tests examine a program's internal structures and logic and measure how thoroughly the program is being exercised.
+  In CMSC 115, we will use coverage measures based on execution paths and conditional logic.

 ### Example #1 - Convert Inches to Feet